-Reported Modes of Transmission for Contracting HIV
+Reported Modes of HIV Transmission

 Respondents believed they had contracted HIV by various means.
 The leading source of transmission for women was reported as sexual intercourse with their spouse (64.9%), whereas just 5.7 percent of men reported this as a cause.
 More than half (54.3%) of the men reported casual sex as a major means of HIV infection; only 10.3 percent of women reported this as a source.
 No male respondents reported acquiring HIV through caring for an HIV patient, sexual assault or rape, or blood transfusion.
 Four females reported acquiring HIV through one of these means (Table 2).